meanos/meanOs/README.md

 - [x] https://ipfs.io/ipfs/QmNhFJjGcMPqpuYfxL62VVB9528NXqDNMFXiqN5bgFYiZ1/its-time-for-the-permanent-web.html

-<p>Neocities has collaborated with Protocol Labs to become the first major site to implement IPFS in production.
-Starting today, all Neocities web sites are available for viewing, archiving, and hosting by any IPFS node in the world.
-When another IPFS node chooses to host a site from Neocities, that version of the site will continue to be available, even if Neocities shuts down or stops hosting it.
-The more IPFS nodes seed Neocities sites, the more available (and redundant) Neocities sites become.
-And the less centrally dependent the sites are on us to continue existing.</p>
+<p>As a result of a partnership with Protocol Labs, Neocities has become the first big website to use IPFS in production.
+Currently, any IPFS node on the planet can view, archive, and host all Neocities websites.
+If another IPFS node agrees to serve a site that was previously hosted by Neocities, then that version of the site will remain accessible even if Neocities ceases providing it or closes down.
+This is because another IPFS node, not Neocities, will host the website.
+The greater the number of IPFS nodes seeding Neocities sites, the greater the number of accessible Neocities sites (and redundant).
+And the less the sites rely on us as their major source of survival, the better off they will be.</p>

 - [x] https://blog.archive.org/2015/02/11/locking-the-web-open-a-call-for-a-distributed-web/

-<p>Presentation by Brewster Kahle, Internet Archive Digital Librarian at Ford Foundation NetGain gathering, — a call from 5 top foundations to think big about prospects for our digital future.
-(More detailed version)</p>
+<p>Brewster Kahle, the Digital Librarian of the Internet Archive, made a presentation at the Ford Foundation NetGain conference.
+This event, which was organized by five of the nation's most famous foundations, served as a provocation to consider expansively the prospects given by our digital future.
+(The lengthier and more exhaustive version)</p>

 - [x] https://censorship.no/

-<p>Designed for accessing websites from the stringest network environments, the censorship.no project (CENO) by eQualit.ie , allows you to browse the Web without restriction, circumventing any network filtering.
-The underlying architecture offers peer-to-peer routing and distributed caching, using 'darknet' infrastructure to avoid network censorship and bring the Web to your browser.</p>
+<p>eQualit established the censorship.no initiative, also known as CENO, with the purpose of enabling users to see websites under the most restricted network conditions.
+You can evade network filtering limitations by using Internet Explorer, which enables you to access the Internet without limits.
+Peer-to-peer routing and distributed caching are provided by the underlying architecture, which uses the 'darknet' infrastructure to circumvent network limits and give your browser with Web access.
+This enables network limitations to be circumvented.</p>

 - [x] https://netblocks.org/

-<p>NetBlocks is a civil society group working at the intersection of digital rights, cyber-security and internet governance.
-Independent and non-partisan, NetBlocks strives for an open and inclusive digital future for all.</p>
+<p>The non-profit organization known as NetBlocks focuses on Internet governance, cyber security, and digital rights.
+They are engaged in activities at the crossroads of these three issues.
+NetBlocks is a non-profit organization whose mission is to create a digital future that is accessible and inclusive for all individuals.
+This organization is nonpartisan and acts autonomously.</p>

 - [x] https://samizdat.is/

-<p>Samizdat is a browser-based Web censorship circumvention library, easily deployable on any website.</p>
+<p>Samizdat is a web-based library that can be loaded effortlessly on any website.
+Its objective is to evade the ubiquitous censorship on the internet.</p>

 <table  align="center" width="100%">
  <tr>